 Overwhelmed?
 Confused?
 Frustrated?

 Running a small business is challenging.
-You have to take into consideration your competitors, location, outfitting the office, employees, marketing – and the list goes on.
+You have to take into consideration your competitors, location, outfitting the office, employees, marketing – and the list go on.
 However, what about a business phone system?
 Is it important?

 These days, businesses invest significant money in business phone systems.
 However, many are complicated, highly-priced, and require regular maintenance.
 These issues mean that for the small business, such phone systems won’t work.
 That’s where VoIP (Voice over Internet Protocol) services can provide solutions to small businesses.

 VoIP providers assist small businesses by offering:

-Voicemail to email
+- Voicemail to email

 More than one-third of all small businesses use a VoIP phone system to handle their communications needs.

-1. Not Providing a Local Number
+1. Not Providing a Local Number:

 If your business is missing a local number for your current or potential customers to call, you risk not being taken seriously as a business.
 A local number shows customers you are professional, which boosts your credibility and trust in your business and your brand.
 Failing to provide a local number means you’re not visible in a Google search of your area, and you stand to lose potential business by not increasing your local presence.

-2. Not Always Reachable
+2. Not Always Reachable:

 Your business requires you to be out and about, but failing to have a business phone that does not come with a mobile app can be detrimental to your business.